 Parking space is at Race HQ (Ferry Reserve).
 Please park here and NOT on Gorge Road or at the Bridge Cafe.
 While ample parking is available, we request that you consider the environment and carpool to the event as far as possible.

-Participants making use of late entry into the Love My Sport Catchment Ultra need to arrange their own transport to the start of the event.
-Drop-offs only, as there is limited parking available at the start of the event at Nae Nae Road.
+Participants making use of late entry into the Catchment Ultra need to arrange their own transport to the start of the event.
+Drop-offs only, as there is no parking available at the start of the event.